cretz/temporal-sdk-go-advanced/temporaldeterminism/README.md

 Notes:

-* Go-to-WASM is deterministic as all WASM is (but imports called by WASM may not be)
+* Go-to-WASM is deterministic as all WASM basically is (but imports called by WASM may not be)
 * Regular `go` compiler:
   * Makes a lot of assumptions about running in JS environment so need an adapter
     * E.g. https://github.com/mattn/gowasmer and https://github.com/go-wasm-adapter/go-wasm